redhat-cop/infra.aap_configuration/roles/dispatch/README.md

 This collection is most useful for experienced AAP2 users who want to quickly configure a Automation Hub instance.

-If you are new to AAP2 and/or to the infra.ah_configuration collection, it is highly recommended that you ensure that you're familiar with both AAP2 and the collection, before using this role.
+If you are new to AAP2 and/or to the ansible.automation_hub collection, it is highly recommended that you ensure that you're familiar with both AAP2 and the collection, before using this role.

 ## Variables